Understanding Contrastive Representation Learning from Positive Unlabeled (PU) Data: On Downstream PU Classification

-While, so far we have discussed about training the encoder using contrastive learning, resulting in an embedding space where similar examples are sharply concentrated and dissimilar objects are far apart -- performing inference on this manifold is not entirely obvious.
-In standard semi-supervised setting, the linear classifier can be trained using CE loss over the representations of the labeled data~\citep{assran2020supervision} to perform downstream inference.
-However, in the PU learning, lacking any negative examples, $v_\vv(\cdot)$ needs to be trained with a specialized PU learning objective.
+While so far we have discussed about training the encoder using contrastive learning, resulting in an embedding space where similar examples are sharply concentrated and dissimilar objects are far apart, performing inference on this manifold is not entirely obvious. \\ \\ In the standard semi-supervised setting, the linear classifier can be trained using CE loss over the representations of the labeled data~\citep{assran2020supervision} to perform downstream inference.
+However, in PU learning, lacking any negative examples, $v_\vv(\cdot)$ should be trained with a specialized cost-sensitive PU learning objective such as \textsc{nnPU}~\citep{kiryo2017positive}(\cref{sec:background}). \\ \\ However, even when operating in a high-quality representation space - where contrastive pretraining has already clustered similar examples and separated dissimilar ones - standard PU risk minimization methods like \textsc{nnPU} treat the downstream classifier as if it were learning from scratch.
+These objectives operate purely on the labeled positives and unlabeled samples, without leveraging the rich geometric structure already encoded by the contrastive encoder.
+In doing so, the downstream classifier, trained independently via a high-variance $\sim\gO(1/n_\textsc{P})$ risk estimator, may fail to capitalize on the separability and semantic organization induced during pretraining -- especially in the low-supervision regime i.e. when $\gamma = n_\textsc{P}/n_\textsc{U}$ is small.
+As a result, the final decision boundary may deviate significantly from the ideal, despite the encoder having successfully organized the data into clean, well-separated clusters which aligns with our empirical observations in~\cref{fig:puPL_gmm}. \\ \\ This highlights the need for downstream strategies that are aligned with the geometry of the embedding space, and that can amplify the benefits of contrastive pretraining, rather than discard them.